tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * [Dataset: transactions.csv](Activities/01-Evr_ROC_AUC/Resources/transactions.csv)

-Explain to students this is a collaborative activity where everyone is going to follow you in the process of creating the ROC Curve and calculating the AUC of a deep learning model.
+Tell students that this is a collaborative activity where everyone will follow you in the process of creating the ROC curve and calculating the AUC of a deep learning model.

 Slack out the unsolved version of the Jupyter notebook to students, and ask them to follow you as you live code the solution.